 Mane coiffed into elegant curls,

 but the only time she will believe

 Swati Moheet Agrawal lives in Mumbai, India.
 Her work has appeared in The Drabble, Ariel Chart, Café Dissensus, Friday Flash Fiction, Indian Periodical, ActiveMuse, Setu, Kitaab and is forthcoming in The Dribble Drabble Review and Free Flash Fiction.
 Follow her on Instagram @ swatiwhowrites

 Like Cafe Dissensus on Facebook.
 Follow Cafe Dissensus on Twitter.

-Cafe Dissensus Everyday is the blog of Cafe Dissensus magazine, based in New York City and India.
+Cafe Dissensus Everyday is the blog of Cafe Dissensus magazine, born in New York City and currently based in India.
 All materials on the site are protected under Creative Commons License.

-Read the latest issue of Cafe Dissensus Magazine, “Poetics and politics of the ‘everyday’: Engaging with India’s northeast”, edited by Bhumika R, IIT Jammu and Suranjana Choudhury, NEHU, India.
+Read the latest issue of Cafe Dissensus Magazine, “Pandemics/Epidemics and Literature”, edited by Nishi Pulugurtha, Kolkata, India.

 The first poem actually radiates practical truth as pleasure indeed is affixed with the consent and comfort of others and external sources as you point out while bliss is internal and there’s nothing cryptic about it.
 Your poem only demystifies that core of truth.

 The second poem springs with a surprise ending when the supposed him becomes HIM yet the idea of female personality being funnelled through the male identity of approval is strongly felt in your lines.